 In the productivity category, Elekta offers Harmony and Harmony Pro.
-These are systems that are developed to be easy to install and use without compromising on treatment quality.
+These are systems that are developed to be easy to install and use without compromisLinac Solusions, cont.

+Business overview04CEO's comment05Outlook07Strategic framework08Portfolio12Market15Sustainability17 ing on treatment quality.
 Differentiating the Harmony series are the many features that smoothen the workflow, such as the redesign that halves the patient set up time.
 This enables clinics to increase the throughput of patients.